1966/70

 marching tempo number that was

-sung in dialect, with a traditional brass
+sung in dialect, with a traditional

-band accompaniment.
-The release of
+brass band accompaniment.
+The

-this record saw the lads featured on
+release of this record saw the lads

-the TV programme, The Golden Shot,
+featured on the TV programme, The

-filmed around the Bullring of Brum.
+Golden Shot, filmed around the

-The Show was presented by Bob
+presented by Bob Monkhouse.

 The flip side was a bouncy, "Lady of